seungjun-Park/Pytorch-Implmentation-of-Deformable-Convolution-Nd/README.md

 ## Release note

-Support fp16 half precision. (bfp16 may be support if release cuda comput capability over 9.0 gpus)
+Support fp16 half precision. (bfp16 may be support if release cuda compute capability over 9.0 gpus)
 Support torch.no_grad().
 Support 1d ~ Nd implement. (maximum dimension is 127).
 Support offset_feild_channel_per_groups params. (if this value is 1, then it is equal to paper version)